innerpeacenan/notes/regularexpress.md

 ### bash basic regular expression

 * 向后引用
-> Backreferences are particularly useful for finding duplicated words and matchingquotes:
+> Back references are particularly useful for finding duplicated words and matching quotes:

 ```
 Table 3-8.
 Unix programs and their regular expression type